 Research report: Based at Rhodes University for a semester, the fellows will do a major investigative project, under individual mentorship, along with a self-critical essay and two articles for publication.

-– The African Investigative Journalism Conference held every Oct/Nov at Wits
+– The African Investigative Journalism Conference held every Oct at Wits

 The Rhodes semester

-After completion of their Honours programme, the fellows will be placed in internships with investigative teams for six months.
+After completion of their programme, the fellows will be placed in internships with investigative teams for six months.
 We have partnerships with amaBhungane, Daily Maverick, and News24 for this purpose.
 Students will be expected to work on investigative teams, and produce a portfolio of work at the end of the period.

 What the Fellowship covers

 The Fellowship pays all study and travel costs, as well as a stipend for the 18 months.